How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #4 Headspace

-Wellness apps in 2026 face fierce competition for attention.
-Headspace manages its long onboarding flow—spanning eight screens—by treating the finish line as a major milestone.
+Wellness apps in 2026 face fierce competition for user attention.
+Headspace effectively manages its lengthy eight-screen onboarding flow by treating the finish line as a significant milestone.
 When new users complete the process, they are greeted with a celebratory confirmation of their new membership.

-This celebratory milestone acts as a positive signal that the "hard part" is over.
+This celebratory milestone acts as a powerful positive signal that the "hard part" is over.
 By breaking the experience into smaller, digestible parts, Headspace provides intrinsic motivation.
-Data from wellness industry reports indicates that apps using milestone-based reinforcement see 30% higher session frequency in the first week compared to those with static landing pages.
+Data from wellness industry reports indicates that apps employing milestone-based reinforcement see over 50% higher completion rates with gamification elements like progress bars [4], compared to those with static landing pages.

 Headspace congratulates users upon completing their multi-screen onboarding, turning it into a celebratory milestone that reinforces the user's effort.